-He sat slumped on the steps of the Methodist Church of O‘ahu, knowing that he had to get over to the tuxedo rental place before 5:30 if he wanted his deposit back.
+Slumped on the steps of the Methodist Church of O‘ahu, he knew he had to get over to the tuxedo rental place before 5:30 if he wanted his deposit back.
 But he didn’t have the energy to stand up, let alone drive down to Kaka‘ako to return the damn thing.

 He stared across Lualuna Street at the towering dead tree that stood high above the jagged-topped stonewall surrounding Lualuna Academy.
 One of the oldest private schools in Hawai‘i, some of its trees had to be quite old as well.
 Maybe 150 years or more.
 From where he sat, all the other Lualuna trees he could see looked vibrantly alive and well cared for.